 Slow feeding is the healthiest way to feed hay to horses.
 By recreating natural grazing habits, slow feeding provides a steady stream of fibrous nutrition, critical for maintaining the health of equine digestive tracts.
 Plus, the right horse slow hay feeder can reduce feed costs drastically by cutting hay waste to almost zero.
 If you’re interested in learning more about great slow feeders, check out our top 10 list of best slow feeders for horses.

 Each feeder is built with reinforced heavy-duty 12 gauge steel and coated with a two-part polyurethane paint in Hunter Green.
 If you’re interested, you can also read about Farmco’s standard slow hay feeder standard features.
+It’s also available with great custom add-ons, like a bale roller, ball toy, and more!
 Speaking of metal hay feeders, this article will help you understand metal horse feeders a bit more.

 If you’re interested, we also have an article on the best hay feeders for horses.